-5.6 Applications of optical fibres and systems technology in the telecommunication networks
+5.7 Applications of optical fibres and systems technology in the telecommunication networks

-Given that the first-generation systems had a capacity of 34-45 Mbit/s per fibre in 1980, the capacity of optical systems has jumped by a factor of more than 10,000 over a period of 30 years.
-In the same time also the applications of optical technology progressively moved from short distance links (a few tens of km) to the very long distance links of the backbone networks, completely substituting the traditional copper conductors.
-In the last few years, the optical fibres and systems technology also started to be deployed in the access networks.
+Given that the first-generation systems had a capacity of 34-45 Mbit/s per fibre in 1980, the capacity of optical systems has jumped by a factor of more than 10 000 over a period of 30 years.
+Also over the same period the applications of optical technology progressively moved from short distance links (a few tens of kilometres) to the very long distance links of the backbone networks, completely substituting the traditional copper conductors.
+In recent years, optical fibres and systems technology have also started to be deployed in access networks.